CosmWasm/book/src/introduction/what's-new-2.0.md

 # What's New in CosmWasm 2.0

 The release of **CosmWasm 2.0** marks a significant milestone in the evolution of the CosmWasm framework.
 This version introduces an array of new features, performance enhancements, and security improvements, establishing a more robust, efficient, and secure foundation for decentralized application development.
-Key updates include advanced interoperability through IBC integration, optimized smart contract performance, and comprehensive security upgrades, ensuring that CosmWasm remains at the forefront of smart contract development technologies.
+Key updates include advanced interoperability through IBC integration, optimized smart contract performance, and comprehensive security upgrades, ensuring that CosmWasm remains at the forefront of smart contract development.

 ## From 1.5 to 2.0: A Leap Forward